top of page

 Which Pasta Tastes & Feels Like "Normal" Pasta?

-If you're looking for a pasta that closely mimics traditional wheat-based pasta, go for options made from:
+If you’re searching for a pasta that closely resembles traditional wheat-based options, look for these:

 • Rice flour